Softpanorama

 You can edit this file to change windows manager to the manager that you personally prefer if you change your mind later on (it's shown in red).

-You can also change several parameters in .vnc/xstartup to make VNC more customised to you tastes:
+You can also change several parameters in .vnc/xstartup to make VNC more customized to your taste, for example:

 #!/bin/sh